Hidden-Histories/Public-Resources/documentation/UsingARpoiseApp.md

   - [Suspended Spring](https://youtu.be/4a4afq_DzE0), by Tamiko Thiel, 2020.

 .
-### Exercise: Remote Viewing with ARpoise’s Fixed Position feature
+## Exercise1: Remote Viewing with ARpoise’s Fixed Position feature

 If you want to look at AR layers that are far away from your current position, you can use the **Fixed Position** feature of the ARpoise app to view them.
 This is also very useful for testing changes you make to your own layers, even if their final location is far away from your home.

 To practice this quickly, we have set a couple of AR layers at the GPS position Latitude 1, Longitude 1 (which is in the Gulf of Guinea, West Africa!)

-#### Enter the GPS coodinates 1, 1 in the Fixed Position menu:
+### Enter the GPS coodinates 1, 1 in the Fixed Position menu:

 - Start the ARpoise app.
 - **Double click** on the **ARpoise logo menu button** ![ARpoise logo](images/ARpoise_logo_rgb_64.png) in the top left corner to get the Fixed Position menu: